wt08/charleston_roots/planning/wksht.md

 style

 RECIPE GENERATOR
-Create produce model and seed data
+Create produce model and seed data x
-Create get route
+Make get route only
-display all produce on page
+display all produce on page x
 add filters and serch by name
-add handleonclick to produce div that stores name in useState add get recipe button that links to results page
+add handleonclick to produce div that stores name in useState x add get recipe button that links to results page x
 style

 RECIPE GENERATOR RESULTS
-use produce stored in usestate to call Edamam recipe API using produce as queries
+use produce stored in usestate to call Edamam recipe API using produce as queries x
-display recipe API results on page
+display recipe API results on page x
 create favorite model
 add favorite star to recipe div
 add handeonlclick to star so that recipe is added to faves model